How to make Moroccan Mint Tea: recipe, serving and culture

 Does Moroccan mint tea have caffeine in it?

 Yes.
-In Moroccan mint tea there is used green tea leaves and they do contain caffeine.
+In Moroccan mint tea, green tea leaves are used, and they contain caffeine.
 If you want to have caffeine-free you can modify and leave the tea out.

 What teapot to use for Moroccan mint tea?